“Where does John 1:1 say Jesus is God?”

 καὶ θεὸς ἦν ὁ λόγος “and the Word was God” (orthodoxy) [sound, Biblical doctrine)

 So, here we have the principle of Sola Scriptura as the basis for all sound doctrine and theology.
-The first four Ecumenical councils were right, only because they got the Bible right.
+The first four Ecumenical councils were right, on the theological issues related to who Christ is, the Deity of Christ, the Trinity, the humanity of Christ (the “canons” are not necessarily correct doctrinally) – the theology was right only because they got the Bible right.
 We don’t need Popes or any idea of an “infallible church council”.
-The Scriptures themselves teach us sound doctrine, and the good and right decisions in the Ecumenical councils derive their rightness from Scripture itself.
+There was no “Pope” in the sense of “bishop of Rome over all other bishops” at that time.
+The Scriptures themselves teach us sound doctrine, and the good and right theological decisions in the Ecumenical councils derive their rightness from Scripture itself.
 Only Scripture is infallible.
 Here we see the Greek grammar and syntax teaching us the distinction between nature and person.
 God revealed the doctrine of the Trinity based on the Scriptures alone; Sola Scriptura stands.

 Some of this is from a larger article a few years ago at another blog, where Paul Williams, a Muslim, agreed that the Greek grammar meant the traditional view – that the 3rd clause taught the Deity of Christ.